Pediatric Craniofacial Surgery Fellowship

-Listed below are the faculty members involved in the supervision of the pediatric plastic craniofacial fellows at Children's Medical Center.
+Listed below are the faculty members involved in the supervision of the pediatric plastic craniofacial fellows at Children's Health.
 The Fellowship Program has multiple full-time pediatric plastic surgeons who are board certified and have extensive experience in plastic surgery and pediatric plastic craniofacial surgery, and hold a current Texas Medical License.
 These members are:

 - Alex A. Kane, M.D.